-Geoff Huston
+by Geoff Huston, APNIC

-In looking back over some 30 years of experience with the Internet, the critical component of the internet protocol suite that has been the foundation of its success as the technology of choice for the global communications system is the Internet Protocol (IP) itself, working an overlay protocol that can span almost any form of communications media.
+n looking back over some 30 years of experience with the Internet, the critical component of the Internet Protocol Suite that has L been the foundation of its success as the technology of choice for the global communications system is the Internet Protocol (IP) itself, working an overlay protocol that can span almost any form of communications media.
 But I would also like to nominate another contender for a critical role within IP, namely the reliable transport protocol that sits on top of IP, the Transmission Control Protocol (TCP), and its evolution over time.
-In supporting this nomination it is interesting to observe that the end-to-end rate-adaptive control algorithm that was adopted by TCP represented a truly radical shift from the reliable gateway-to-gateway virtual circuit flow control systems used by other protocols of similar vintage.
-Its also interesting to note that TCP is not designed to operate at any particular speed, but it attempts to operate at a speed that uses its fair share of all available network capacity along the network path.
-The fundamental property of the TCP flow control algorithm is that that it attempts to be maximally fair.
+In support of this nomination is the fact that the end-to-end rate-adaptive control algorithm that was adopted by TCP represented a truly radical shift from the reliable gateway-to-gateway virtual circuit flow control systems used by other protocols of similar vintage.
+It is also interesting to note that TCP is not designed to operate at any particular speed, but it attempts to operate at a speed that uses its fair share of all available network capacity along the network path.
+The fundamental property of the TCP flow control algorithm is that it attempts to be maximally efficient while also attempting to be maximally fair.

-Previous articles on this topic, TCP - How it Works (July 2004), and Evolving TCP (August 2004) have looked at the design assumptions behind TCP and its performance characteristics.
-The essential characteristic of TCP is that it a protocol that attempts to establish a dynamic equilibrium with other sessions and opportunistically use all available network capacity.
-It achieves this by constantly altering its flow characteristics, continually probing the network to see if higher speeds are supportable, while also being prepared to immediately decrease the current sending rate in the face of signals of network congestion.
+Previous articles on this topic, "TCP Performance" and "The Future for TCP" looked at the design assumptions behind TCP and its performance characteristics.
+The essential characteristic of TCP is that it attempts to establish a dynamic equilibrium with other concurrent sessions and opportunistically use all available network capacity.
+It achieves this by constantly altering its flow characteristics, continually probing the network to see if higher speeds are supportable, while also being prepared to immediately decrease the current sending rate in the face of received signals of network congestion.

-In a world where network infrastructure capacity and complexity is related to network cost and delivered data is related to network revenue, TCP fits in well.
-TCP's minimal assumptions about the capability of network components permit networks to be constructed using simple transmission capabilities and simple switching systems.
+In a world where network infrastructure capacity and complexity are related to network cost and delivered data is related to network revenue, TCP fits in well.
+The minimal assumptions that TCP makes about the capability of network components permit networks to be constructed using simple transmission capabilities and simple switching systems.
 "Simple" often is synonymous with cheap and scalable, and there is no exception here.
 TCP also attempts to maximize data delivery through adaptive end-to-end flow rate control and careful management of retransmission events.
 In other words, TCP is an enabler for cheaper networking for both the provider and consumer.
-For the consumer the offer of fast cheap communications has been a big motivation in the uptake for demand for Internet-based services, and this, more than any other factor, has been the major enabling factor for the uptake of the Internet itself.
+For the consumer the offer of fast cheap communications has been a big motivation in the increase in demand for Internet-based services, and this-more than any other factor-has been the major enabling factor for the increased use of the Internet itself.
 "Cheap" is often enough in this world, and TCP certainly helps to make data communications efficient and therefore cheap.

-While TCP is highly effective in many networking environments, that does not mean that it is highly effective in all environments.
+Although TCP is highly effective in many networking environments, that does not mean it is highly effective in every environment.
 For example: